Why You Should Hire Us.

 If you are interested, you can read our thoughts on pricing design services.

-Each invoice is a sum of billable hours/days for a given billing cycle.
-Productivity multipliers can be applied (see below).
+Each invoice is a simple sum of billable time for a given month.

-Larger contracts can be set up as retainers which means you commit to a certain number of hours/days per month (1 year minimum) and enjoy a discounted rate.
+Commit to a certain number of days per week and enjoy a discounted rate.

 The unit of time that we use for billing and scheduling is a day.
 If a client signs off on a single work order — or multiple tiny ones — that don’t add up to a full day’s work, it’s still billed as a full day.

 All invoices go out on the first of the month and are generally due on receipt.
 Advance payments are treated the same as retainers, in that we work towards the balance and invoice the difference on the first of next month.